lds133/daycalendar3/hardware/readme.md

 ## Expected SD card structure

-The card maust be formatted as FAT32.
-The root directory contains the following items:
+Ensure that the card is formatted using the FAT32 file system.
+The root directory must contain the following items:

 - `days/` — stores generated daily bitmap images organized by year.
 - `bmp/` — stores pictures as bitmap images organized by month and day.